Claire Dean

 Chan Chan

 Found just outside of Trujillo lies the pre-Colombian city of Chan Chan.
 It is the largest adobe (mud-brick) city in the world and is still incredibly well-preserved.
 Built by the pre-Incan Chimú civilization, this massive pre-Inca city was home to an estimated 60,000 inhabitants.
-The plazas and unique architecture are spectacular to wander through and a welcome break from the beaches of you are looking for something a little more cultural!
+Chan Chan Peru, is the largest adobe-built city in the Americas and the second largest in the world.
+It is formed by nine citadels and the whole complex was the capital of the Chimor Kingdom and the Chimú culture.
+The plazas and unique architecture are spectacular to wander through and a welcome break from the beaches if you are looking for something a little more cultural!
+After all, Chan Chan literally translates to "Resplendent Sun”.

 Chan Chan